ilijaljubicic/mikan/readme.md

     {"mikanType": "filter", "script": ""}

 Although the filter is constructed with JavaScript code, the Client App does not have to be a browser or JavaScript App.

 ### Server settings

 The **Mikan server** settings are found in the **appication.conf** file in the "conf" directory.
-This file can be edited to control various functions, such as the database and the clustering.
+This file can be edited to control various functions, such as filtering, the database and clustering.

+#### Filtering
+To limit the amount of time the CPU can use to evaluate a JavaScript filter the following can be set:

+    mikan.filter.cputime=200

+where 200 is in milliseconds and is also the default value.

 #### Database
 The server can be set to record all non-command messages to a database.
 To enable this set: